shakurhs/product-inventory-analysis/README.md

 ## Repository Outline

-Penjelasan Mengenai Isi dari Tiap File dan Folder:

-1. hafizal_shakur_conceptual.txt - Pertanyaan dan jawaban dari conceptual problems
+Explanation about the content of each file and folder:

-2. hafizal_shakur_DAG_graph.jpg - Screen capture grafik DAG yang sedang berjalan
+1. hafizal_shakur_DAG_graph.jpg - Screen capture of the DAG graph while it is running.
-3. hafizal_shakur_DAG.py - Program Python yang menjalankan Apache Airflow
+2. hafizal_shakur_DAG.py - Python program that runs Apache Airflow.
-4. hafizal_shakur_data_clean.csv - Dataset yang dihasilkan setelah proses data cleaning menggunakan AIrflow
+3. hafizal_shakur_data_clean.csv - Dataset generated after the data cleaning process using Airflow.
-5. hafizal_shakur_data_raw.csv - Dataset original yang akan dimasukkan ke PostGreSQL
+4. hafizal_shakur_data_raw.csv - Original dataset to be inserted into PostgreSQL.
-6. hafizal_shakur_ddl.txt - Syntax DDL dan DML untuk membuat tabel dan restore data pada PostGreSQL
+5. hafizal_shakur_ddl.txt - DDL and DML syntax to create tables and restore data in PostgreSQL.
-7. hafizal_shakur_GX.ipynb - Notebook untuk melakukan Data Validation dengan GreatExpectations
+6. hafizal_shakur_GX.ipynb - Notebook for Data Validation using GreatExpectations.
-8. Images - Folder gambar hasil dari screen capture mengenai grafik dan insight dari KIbana
+7. Images - Folder containing screen captures of graphs and insights from Kibana.

 ## Problem Background
-Menurut sumber terjadi perubahan pada kebiasaan belanja masyarakat.
-Dimana masyarakat mulai meninggalkan kegiatan jual beli pada supermarket atau grocery store.
-Perubahan kebiasaan tersebut mulai dirasakan setelah pandemi Covid-19.
-Masyarakat lebih memilih untuk berbelanja secara online atau pergi ke minimarket terdekat.
-Terbukti pada beberapa tahun ini, minimarket yang memiliki nama besar seperti Alfamart dan Indomart meraup untung yang lebih besar jika dibandingkan dengan revenue pada supermarket/grocery store.
-Selain itu, pada sumber juga menyebutkan faktor lain yang berpengaruh pada daya beli masyarakat di sebuah supermarket adalah kondisi ekonomi.

-Oleh sebab itu, Dashboard/Report ini akan dibuat sebagai alat bantu untuk menganalisis strategi apa yang harus dilakukan oleh manajemen ABC Store dalam menghadapi kondisi saat ini.
-Analisis pada inventoris dari stock barang yang dimiliki ABC Store bertujuan untuk memberikan ide bisnis yang harus dilakukan seperti mendapatkan revenue sebesar-besarnya dan meminimalisir cost.
-Diantara analisisnya adalah sebagai berikut:

-Mengetahui kategori produk pada inventaris ABC Store.
-Menampilkan penjualan produk pada kurun waktu satu tahun Membuat promosi pada item yang paling banyak dibeli masyarakat.
-Mengevaluasi kinerja dan harga produk dari supplier
+Recent data shows a significant shift in how people shop for daily needs.
+Since the pandemic, many customers have moved away from large supermarkets and grocery stores.
+Instead, they prefer shopping online or visiting small, local minimarkets that are closer to home.
+This change has caused a decrease in revenue for many large-scale retailers while smaller, more agile stores continue to grow.
+Additionally, global economic conditions are making customers more sensitive to prices.

+This Dashboard and Report are designed to help ABC Store management analyze their current inventory and sales strategy.
+By understanding the inventory data, the business can find ways to maximize revenue and reduce unnecessary costs.
+The analysis focuses on:

+- Product Categories: Understanding what is currently in stock.
+- Sales Trends: Reviewing performance over a one-year period.
+- Customer Promotion: Identifying the most popular items to create effective marketing.
+- Supplier Management: Evaluating if suppliers are providing the best quality and prices.

 ## Project Output

-Produk yang dihasilkan dari project ini adalah program Airflow untuk melakukan data cleaning dan data saving, file dataset (csv) yang sudah dibersihkan, dan dashboard Kibana hasil analisis.
+The products of this project are an Airflow program for data cleaning and data saving, a cleaned dataset file (csv), and a Kibana dashboard based on the analysis.

 ## Data

-Dataset merupakan data fiktif yang didapatkan dari website Kaggle.
-Dataset berisikan daftar inventory produk yang dimiliki oleh sebuah supermarket, terdiri atas 16 column dan 989 rows yang merupakan nama barang pada daftar inventory tersebut.
-Proses data cleaning dilakukan menggunakan Airflow sehingga missing value dan data duplicated sudah dihilangkan.
+The dataset is dummy data obtained from the Kaggle website.
+It contains a product inventory list from a supermarket, consisting of 16 columns and 989 rows of item names.
+The data cleaning process was handled using Airflow to ensure missing values and duplicated data were removed.

 ## Stacks